First drive review: 2022 Cadillac CT5-V Blackwing sends off internal combustion in style

 An advanced suspension and the track alignment kept the tires planted, and wide, sticky 275/35R19 front and 305/30R19 rear Michelin Pilot Sport 4S tires gripped hard.
 The CT5-V Blackwing’s suspension features MacPherson struts with cross-axis dual lower ball joints up front and a five-link independent setup in the back.
 Cadillac’s magnetic dampers are standard.
 Adjustable through three levels of firmness, these dampers can read the road 1,000 times per second and adjust their damping force based on road conditions.
 Cadillac says they’re the quickest-acting dampers on the market, and I found they help give the CT5-V Blackwing the bandwidth to ride smoothly on the street while also providing the firmness needed for quick track responses.

 The suspension wouldn’t be nearly as effective if it weren’t attached to a solid structure.
-The CT5-V Blackwing shares its Sigma II platform with the CT4-V Blackwing, and like that car it’s enhanced to handle more power and performance.
+The CT5-V Blackwing shares its Alpha II platform with the CT4-V Blackwing, and like that car it’s enhanced to handle more power and performance.
 It has a strut tower brace, a lower front shear plate, and thicker longitudinal members on the rear cradle, among other reinforcements.
 All told, it’s 11% stiffer than the CT5-V’s platform with bigger gains in areas that withstand more stress.

 2022 Cadillac CT5-V Blackwing